jmrphy/media_civil_war/media_civil_war.md

 hold.

-To test whether this modified theory is preferable to the original, general pacification theory, I deduce three distinct observable implications which either contradict the original theory or are not implied by the original theory, increasing causal leverage by exposing the modified theory to new opportunities for falsification [@king1994designing, 30].
-If the modified theory is correct, then each of the following should be true:
+To test whether this modified theory is preferable to the original, general pacification theory, I deduce two distinct observable implications which are mutually exclusive with the original theory, increasing causal leverage by exposing the new, modified theory to new opportunities for falsification [@king1994designing, 30].
+If the modified, non-linear theory is correct, then each of the following should be true:

 **Hypothesis 1:** There should exist a threshold of mass media density below which year-to-year increases in mass media density *increase* the